Size of exceptional sets in weakly mixing systems: Introduction

+The Chacon transformation is an example of a rank-one transformation, a broader class of transformations that exhibit similar structural properties.
+Rank-one transformations have been extensively studied in various contexts, including mixing properties and factorization behaviors.
+Friedman and Ornstein \cite{friedman1972mixing} showed the existence of a mixing rank-one transformation.
+Moreover, rank-one mixing transformations are known to be mixing of all orders \cite{kalikow1984twofold, ryzhikov1993joinings}.
+Creutz and Silva \cite{creutz2010mixing} established that mixing in rank-one transformations is equivalent to the spacer sequence being slice-ergodic.
+The factorization properties of rank-one transformations have been extensively studied, particularly in connection with odometers and finite cyclic permutations \cite{foreman2023rank}.
+Spectral aspects of rank-one maps have also been investigated in relation to Mahler measure \cite{abdalaoui2021mahler}.
+Further results on rank-one transformations can be found in \cite{correia2024rank, creutz2024word, creutz2023measure}.

+Rank-one transformations also serve as fundamental examples in the study of ergodic flows and higher-dimensional systems.
+There exists a rank-one infinite measure-preserving flow where every non-zero transformation possesses infinite ergodic index \cite{danilenko2011rank}.
+In the setting of the Chacon \(\mathbb{Z} \times \mathbb{Z}\) system, it has been shown that the time-zero partition is a generating partition under the transformation \(T\), and the centralizer of \(T\) is characterized \cite{johnson1997dynamical}.

-Apart from the Chacon transformation, A. Katok \cite{Katok} proved that interval exchange transformations (IETs) cannot be strong mixing, and A. Avila and G. Forni \cite{IET} proved that almost every typical (non-rotation) irreducible IET is a weak mixing.
+Apart from the Chacon transformation, A. Katok \cite{katok1980interval} proved that interval exchange transformations (IETs) cannot be strong mixing, and A. Avila and G. Forni \cite{IET} proved that almost every typical (non-rotation) irreducible IET is weak mixing.
 If an IET can be obtained as an induced map of a rigid motion, then it is said to be of rotation class.
-The rate of weak mixing on the typical non-rotation class of IETs is $C_N=o(N^{-\alpha})$ for some $\alpha>0$.
-The rate on the typical rotation class of IETs is $C_N=o(\log^{-a} N)$ for some $a>0$ (See \cite{IET_rate}).
+For observables in the relevant regularity classes, Avila--Forni--Safaee \cite{IET_rate} obtain polynomial Ces\`aro correlation decay for typical non-rotation IETs and logarithmic decay in the rotation class.
+Quantitative weak-mixing and spectral estimates in related models, including translation flows and substitution systems, can be found in \cite{Forni2022,BufetovSolomyak2021,bufetov2025local,marshall2024quantitative,trevino2020quantitative}.